 “A child’s eyes should be tested early and tracked regularly while they’re developing because eye elongation is more difficult to control after the process has set in.
 And, should the child become myopic, parents need to be advised of future complications, which are sure to come.”

-In a crowded shopping mall situated near a California airport, Linda walks with her white cane.
+Christmas time in a crowded shopping mall, we find Linda walking with her white cane.
 Diagnosed with glaucoma at the age of 21, she shares her poignant story about confronting this debilitating condition, which more than likely will progress to complete blindness.
 After enduring five years daily regimes of a variety of eye drops along with surgical treatments, Linda is no longer allowed to drive.
-She questions why her glaucoma was not noticed earlier, “I am nearsighted so my vision was checked yearly since I was 10.
-But I never had a complete eye examination before my late teens.”
+She questions why her glaucoma was not noticed earlier, “I am quite nearsighted so, of course, my vision was checked yearly since I was 10.
+But I never got a full, complete eye examination until my late teens.”

 “With all we now know about signals telling eyes to elongate, just giving a myopic child his first pair of eyeglasses then returning annually for checkups and increasingly stronger lenses, is bordering on professional negligence.”

 Outfitted in a wetsuit, Amir takes a few minutes to perform eye exercises before taking his board into the cold Atlantic surf on the coast of France.
 Starting when he was 12, he’s been doing this routine for the last few years, firmly believing that it helps him to see better.
+He’s anxious that his vision will keep him from his dream to become a pilot-astronaut.
 While anecdotal stories abound of the value of such regimes, its worth is difficult to assess because empirical evidence is nearly impossible to gather.
 Nevertheless, the twice-a-day, 5-minute exercise ritual, instituted 50 years ago by China’s Minister of Education, is still required of all Chinese schoolchildren today.
 However, many vision experts are of the opinion that such exercises do nothing for myopia.

 “Many people falsely believe that shortsightedness is ‘treated’ by having laser surgery — which is marketed as treatment for myopia… You can, of course, see better but you still have a too-long eye that puts you at risk for other maladies — and, your too-long eye will never become short again because eye stretching is one-way traffic, it’s an irreversible process.”